MobilityDB/PyMEOS/pymeos/README.md

 ````shell
 pip install pymeos
 ````
-> :warning: PyMEOS wheel should be compatible with any system, but it is possible that the pre-built distribution is
+> PyMEOS wheel should be compatible with any system, but it is possible that the pre-built distribution is
 > not available for PyMEOS CFFI for some OS/Architecture.
 > If it is not available, see the [source installation notes on PyMEOS CFFI's readme](../pymeos_cffi#installation)
 > on how to proceed

 ## Sample code

-> :warning: **IMPORTANT** Before using any PyMEOS function, always call `meos_initialize`.
+>  **IMPORTANT** Before using any PyMEOS function, always call `meos_initialize`.
 Otherwise, the library will
 > crash with a `Segmentation Fault` error.
 You should also always call `meos_finish` at the end of your code.

 ````python